 View the Iconic Amsterdam Gingerbread Houses

 Amsterdam is famous for its colorful, lopsided houses located all around the city.
-There are a ton of iconic Amsterdam buildings scattered around the city, but the most famous ones are the ‘gingerbread houses’ located straight down from central station on Damrak.
+There are a ton of iconic Amsterdam buildings scattered around the city, but the most famous ones are the ‘gingerbread houses’ located straight down from the central station on Damrak.
 Walking by these houses and snapping some photos early in the morning is a great way to start your day.

 This area gets quite busy throughout the day, so try heading there early to capture some stunning photos.